 (c) Structures and equipment contaminated with waste and leachate.

-(2) You must also decontaminate contaminated subsoils in a manner and according to a schedule that the director determines will protect human health and the environment.
+(2) You shall also decontaminate contaminated subsoils in a manner and according to a schedule that the director determines will protect human health and the environment.

-(3) The director will include the above requirements in the permit, closure plan, or order in which the staging pile is designated.
+(3) The director will include the requirements in paragraphs (J)(1) to (J)(2) of this rule in the permit, closure plan, or order in which the staging pile is designated.

 (K) What is the closure requirement for a staging pile located in an uncontaminated area?

-(2) The director will include the requirement in paragraph (K)(l) of this rule in the permit, closure plan, or order in which the staging pile is designated.
+(2) The director shall include the requirement in paragraph (K)(1) of this rule in the permit, closure plan, or order in which the staging pile is designated.

 (L) How may my existing permit, closure plan, or order be modified to allow me to use a staging pile?